How to make Natto taste better?

 Bean size is another consideration if you want to enjoy natto.
 While small soybeans are the standard size, you can also buy natto with larger beans.
 Or with beans that have been de-skinned and cut into tiny pieces.
 Personally, I like the bigger beans.
 However, even for a natto fan like myself, the bigger can be quite the meal.

 Experiment with Natto

 Note that sushi rice is not hot.
-Again coming back to the point that Natto is best eaten cold or at least at room temperature.
-However Natto is sometimes eaten in Tamagoyaki.
-(Type of omelet which is often slightly sweetened.)
-Although this is not so common.
+Again coming back to the point that natto is best eaten cold or at least at room temperature.
+With that being said natto is sometimes eaten in Tamagoyaki.
+(Type of omelet which is often slightly sweetened).
+And natto on toast is also becoming more popular.

 How to Make Natto taste Good?
-Learn from the Japanese.
+Learn from the Japanese?

-Have fun using different flavorings.
+- Have fun adding different flavorings

-Natto the Japanese breakfast of champions.
+Natto is the Japanese breakfast of champions